Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 yellow to yellow-orange, with little red; heavy fuzz, skin peels easily

-yellow, soft, more semi-freestone than freestone
+yellow, soft, semi-freestone

 quite a rich flavor, juicy